-- The trustees will invite city leaders and school board members to Community Day.
+- The trustees will invite community, city and school leaders to Community Day.

-- The trustees will promote Citrus College programs in their communities and encourage collaboration with the college's K-14 educational partners in programs such as Early Decision, IWCC, Promise and Dual Enrollment.
+- The trustees will promote Citrus College's academic and career programs in their communities and encourage collaboration with the college's educational partners in public and private schools.

 - The trustees will share their respective communities' educational concerns with Citrus College.

-- The trustees will attend and/or present Citrus updates at local K-12 districts or other community events at least once each academic year.
+- The trustees will attend and/or present Citrus College updates at local school districts or other community events at least once each academic year.

-Goal: Each trustee will 1) invite at least three people to each Community Day and attend at least one; 2) attend and/or provide a presentation to at least one school board or other community meeting such as city council or chamber of commerce, in their community in partnership with staff.
+Goal: Each trustee will 1) invite at least three people to each Community Day and attend at least one; 2) attend and/or provide a presentation to at least one school board or other community meeting.

 DEIA+ – The trustees will support, encourage, and set expectations for the implementation of DEIA+ initiatives on campus.

-- Learn about implementation of DEIA+ initiatives on the Citrus campus.
+- The trustees will learn about implementation and outcomes of DEIA+ initiatives on the Citrus Campus.